anqima/anqima.github.io/README.md

 ## An Qi Ma

 # About me
-I am a fourth year student at UC Davis majoring in Applied Statistics.</p>
+I am currently a fourth year student at UC Davis majoring in Applied Statistics with a focus on electives related to the subject of economics.
+I'm not sure where I want to take my knowledge of data science so far...

+# Project
+- *insert links here*

+# STA 141B Assignments
+- *insert links here*

+# Other Interesting Projects
+- *insert links here*

 You can use the [editor on GitHub](https://github.com/anqima/anqima.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.